cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 Udacity did.

 > To me, Cameron is light-spirited and very enjoyable to work with.
 He is
-> hardworking and very reponsible in delivering his personal research product,
+> hardworking and very reponsible [sic] in delivering his personal research
-> such as the journal paper on delay controllability.
-He is also willing to take
+> product, such as the journal paper on delay controllability.
-> up a job for the benefits of everyone, like providing monitoring capabilities
-> for the group's architecture etc. He never misses our meetings.
 He is also
+> willing to take up a job for the benefits of everyone, like providing
+> monitoring capabilities for the group's architecture etc. He never misses our
-> very responsive, and is active in chiming in his own ideas and thoughts, and
+> meetings.
+He is also very responsive, and is active in chiming in his own
-> he also asks questions about the group's language lisp, so he is able to learn
+> ideas and thoughts, and he also asks questions about the group's language
-> fast.
+> lisp, so he is able to learn fast.
 He is also passionate about his work!

 <span id="letting-others-down" />Of course, I'm still very hard on myself.
 I hold myself to high
 standards and I don't like the idea of letting other people down.